LoyolaChicagoBooks/introcs-csharp/rst/funcparam2.rst

 A function can have more than one parameter in a parameter list.
 The list entries are separated by commas.
 Each formal parameter name is preceded by its type.
-For example the example program :repsrc:`addition1/addition1.cs` uses a function, ``SumProblem``,  to make it easy to display many sum problems.
+The example program :repsrc:`addition1/addition1.cs` uses a function, ``SumProblem``,  with two parameters to make it easy to display many sum problems.
 Read and follow the code, and then run:

 .. literalinclude:: ../source/examples/addition1/addition1.cs